-- 1. If an alarm is activated: - a.
-If there is smoke in the room, keep low to the floor - b.
+- If an alarm is activated:

+- a.
+If there is smoke in the room, keep low to the floor

+- b.
 If the doorknob is not hot, brace yourself against the door and crack it open.
-If there is heat or heavy smoke, close the door and stay in your room. - a. don't panic - b.
+If there is heat or heavy smoke, close the door and stay in your room.

+- a. don't panic

+- b.
 Seal up the cracks under the door with sheets or towels.
-If there is smoke in the room, crack a window open, if possible, to allow for ventilation. - c.
+If there is smoke in the room, crack a window open, if possible, to allow for ventilation.

+- c.
 Hang a sheet or towel from the window to announce that you are in the room.
-Call 911 to give your exact location - d.
-Wait for rescue by fire officials - 2.
-If an alarm activates and you can evacuate - a.
-Close the door behind you - b.
-Leave the building by the quickest and safest route - c.
-If a phone is available, dial 911 - d.
-Move away from the entrances - e.
-Wait for clearance from the school or fire officials - 3.
-If you believe there is a fire or fire condition and the system has not activated: - a.
-Call 911 immediately - b.
-Notify a CSA (Responsible Employee) if possible - c.
-Leave the building - d.
-Move away from the entrances and meet in the lower level of the parking garage - e.
+Call 911 to give your exact location

+- d.
+Wait for rescue by fire officials

+- 2. If an alarm activates and you can evacuate

+- a.
+Close the door behind you

+- b.
+Leave the building by the quickest and safest route

+- c.
+If a phone is available, dial 911

+- d.
+Move away from the entrances

+- e.
+Wait for clearance from the school or fire officials

+- 3. If you believe there is a fire or fire condition and the system has not activated:

+- a.
+Call 911 immediately

+- b.
+Notify a CSA if possible

+- c.
+Leave the building

+- d.
+Move away from the entrances

+- e.
 Wait for clearance from fire officials or school officials to return to the building

-CRIME STATISTICS 2019-2021 Oak Brook, Illinois G Skin & Beauty Institute
+CRIME STATISTICS 2020-2022 Chicago, Illinois & Skin & Beauty Institute